-I was thinking today about a Russell Stover specialty candy they made many, many years ago in their candy stores.
+I remember a Russell Stover specialty candy they made many, many years ago.
 It was called “Peach Melba”.
 It consisted of a wonderful peach/coconut filling covered in rich dark chocolate.
 Don’t know if they still make that candy anymore or not.
 My Mom loved that candy so much, we’d walk into the Russell Stover candy shop and she’d buy it 2 or 3 pounds at a time!
+Dad loved it, too.
 In fact, she decided to come up with her own recipe so she could make it at home.
 Hers truly rivaled Russell Stover’s!!
-I must get her to try and find that recipe for me so I can see what I can do to low-carb her original recipe.
-But that wouldn’t help me TODAY!!
-So I kept on thinking about chocolate and peaches combined (my hubby isn’t so fond of coconut, so I didn’t put the large coconut chip onto these as I had wanted.
+But she no longer has that recipe.
+So I just had to try something similar (low-carb of course).
+My hubby isn’t so fond of coconut, so I didn’t put the large coconut chip onto these as I had wanted.

 My favorite dried fruits have always been dried apricots and peaches but they’re both fairly high in carbs.
 You sure can’t eat many of them on a low-carb diet.
 But I thought maybe just a very small piece of fruit, a big nut and just a whisper of delicious chocolate might make a wonderful confection worthy of serving during the holidays, without breaking the carb “bank”.
-This experiment today came out GREAT!
+These came out GREAT!
 I also did some with dried prunes, which I freely admit came out even better than the apricot version!
-Hubby liked these so much he took a couple of them to his 89 year old mother this afternoon.
-She lives in a local nursing home and has always had an incurable sweet tooth.
-My husband doesn’t care for coconut too much, which is why I didn’t put any on these today.
-But next time I’m going to put a thin slice of fresh coconut between the fruit and nut on some of these, for ME, who loves coconut.
+Next time I’m going to put a thin slice of fresh coconut between the fruit and nut on some of these, for ME.
+I LOVE coconut!

 This recipe makes a pretty big batch of the chocolate sauce, around 1¼ cups, so I’m providing the per teaspoon nutritional info and you’ll have to calculate your per serving candy figures because that depends on which fruit you pick, how many you eat or if the sauce is used in other dessert applications how much you used on each serving of that recipe.
-This recipe is not suitable until you way up on the fruits rung of Atkins Phase 2 OWL or Maintenance.
+This recipe is not suitable until you are way up on the fruits rung of Atkins Phase 2 OWL or Maintenance.

 ¼ c. melted butter